Violet Evergarden: The Movie: Critical response

-The review aggregator website Rotten Tomatoes reported a 100% approval rating, with an average score of 9.2/10, based on 9 reviews.
+The review aggregator website Rotten Tomatoes reported a 100% approval rating, with an average score of 9.2/10, based on 10 reviews.
 The Japanese review and survey firm Filmarks reported that the film had an approval rating of 4.39, ranking it first in their Satisfaction Ranking of 2020 survey.

 Violet Evergarden: The Movie received praise from Japanese video game designer Hideo Kojima.
 Phuong Le at The Guardian gave the film 4 out of 5 stars, lauding its "breathtaking" animation.
-He felt that the film served not just a "closure for the character but also a moving return for one of Japan’s most beloved animation studios" following the arson attack.
+She felt that the film served not just a "closure for the character but also a moving return for one of Japan’s most beloved animation studios" following the arson attack.
 Richard Eisenbeis of Anime News Network graded the film "A", describing it as "fantastic" and an "emotional experience with a deep insight into the human condition".
 He lauded the three overlapping stories that would "destroy you emotionally", "vibrant" visuals, and "perfectly composed" music.
 Eisenbeis' colleague Kim Morrissy graded the film "B", finding its two-hour runtime a "detriment for the kind of storytelling it was going for" since she noted that the franchise worked "best in short and sweet installments" while feeling that the plot about Violet and Gilbert was "flat".